-Secondary markets in P2P lending are marketplaces that allow you to buy and sell already funded loans after the repayment period has begun.
-It allows lenders to exit loans early or start lending instantly instead of waiting for new loans to be available for funding.
+Secondary markets in peer-to-peer lending are marketplaces that allow you to buy and sell already funded loans after the repayment period has begun.
+Lenders use it to exit loans early.
+Investors use it to earn a higher return by re-selling or to start lending instantly instead of waiting for new loans to be available for funding.

 Fees on the Secondary Market

 Some P2P platforms charge a percentage fee of the loan to sell or buy the notes on their secondary marketplace.
-Most secondary market fees are charged to the seller and a growing number of marketplaces do not charge anything directly such as mintos.
+Most secondary markets charge fees to the seller, and a growing number of marketplaces do not charge anything such as Mintos.

-If a fee is charged, the price for buying and selling is typically between 0.25% and up to 1%, but at a few platforms the fee can exceed 1%.
+Typical fees for buying and selling are between 0.25% and 1%, but the fee can exceed 1% at some platforms.
 Always check the exact costs on your p2p platform.
-They can usually be found on the fee structure page and will be called ‘Secondary Market Fees’ or ‘Exit Fees’.
+You can find the costs on the fee structure page where you see ‘Secondary Market Fees’ or ‘Exit Fees’.

-When considering trading on secondary markets it is important to contemplate how often you will trade or need to exit early.
-This will give you an idea of the profitability in repeated selling fees.
-A price of 1% of the outstanding principal will easily take a huge cut out of your profits.
-But even though platforms might not charge fees directly, only considering the secondary market fees do not cover the overall costs of the P2P lending platform, it might have low selling fees but high overall costs.
+When considering trading on secondary markets, it is essential to consider how often you will trade or need to exit early.
+This will give you an idea of the profitability of using the secondary market or early exit option.
+A price of 1% of the outstanding principal will easily take a massive cut out of your profits.
+But even though platforms might not charge fees directly, only considering the secondary market fees may not cover the total costs of using the P2P lending platform.
+It might have low selling fees but higher overall costs.

-Selling and Buying with a Premium or a Discount
+Selling and Buying Loans with a Premium or a Discount

 Most platforms allow you to set the price when selling the outstanding loan or part of it.

-The “price” of the loan is often described as the outstanding loan plus/minus a premium/discount, allowing you to sell it for more or less than the outstanding debt.
+Experts often describe the “price” of the loan as the outstanding loan balance plus/minus a premium/discount.
+You might be able to sell it for more or less than the outstanding debt.

-Platforms allowing premium and discounts on their secondary market often put a cap on the maximum and minimum percentage you’re allowed to sell and buy loans at.
-The most used limit is 3%.
+Platforms allowing premiums and discounts on their secondary market often put a cap on the maximum and minimum percentage where you can sell and buy loans.
+The most common limit is 3%.

 Why Buy Loans with a Premium or a Discount?

-A first hand it might seem incomprehensible why anybody would want to buy or sell loans with up to a 3% premium or discount.
-However, there can be good reason to do so.
+At first glance, it might seem incomprehensible why anybody would want to buy or sell loans with up to a 3% premium or discount.
+However, there can be good reasons to do so.
 Some of these are listed below.

-Reasons to Buy a P2P Loan with a Premium
+Reasons to Buy a P2P Loan for a Premium

-A history of repayments and positive development for the borrower occurred and might justify a higher price because of a lower risk.
+- You can see a history of repayments and positive development for the borrower.
+This might justify a higher price because of lower risk.

-Reasons to Sell a P2P Loan with a Discount
+Reasons to Sell a P2P Loan at a Discount